Discrete conformal maps and ideal hyperbolic polyhedra: Acknowledgments

-The other figures of discrete conformal maps were made with the 3D content creation suite \emph{Blender} and \emph{Python} scripts written by the third author.
-These rely on other pieces of software to do the real work: the \emph{GNU Scientific Library}, which provides an implementation of Clausen's integral, the Python software \emph{CVXOPT} for convex optimization by Joachim Dahl and Lieven Vandenberghe, and the program \emph{Triangle}, Jonathan Shewchuk's two-dimensional quality mesh generator and Delaunay triangulator.
+The other figures of discrete conformal maps were made with \emph{Blender} and \emph{Python} scripts written by the third author, which rely on other libraries to do the real work: the \emph{GNU Scientific Library}, providing an implementation of Clausen's integral, the convex optimization library \emph{CVXOPT} by M.~Andersen, J.~Dahl and L.~Vandenberghe, and J.~Shewchuk's mesh generator \emph{Triangle}.